Sean Murphy Preview, Player Props: Braves vs. Mets

 - The Mets pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- Peterson gets the start for the Mets, his 15th of the season.
-He is 3-7 with a 5.45 ERA and 79 strikeouts through 72 2/3 innings pitched.
+- Quintana gets the start for the Mets, his seventh of the season.
+He is 1-4 with a 3.03 ERA and 25 strikeouts in 35 2/3 innings pitched.

-- His most recent time out came on Tuesday against the Pittsburgh Pirates, when the left-hander tossed 3 2/3 innings, surrendering one earned run while giving up three hits.
+- In his most recent appearance on Thursday against the St. Louis Cardinals, the lefty tossed six innings, giving up two earned runs while surrendering three hits.

-- In 20 games this season, the 27-year-old has amassed a 5.45 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .296 to opposing hitters.
+- The 34-year-old has a 3.03 ERA and 6.3 strikeouts per nine innings in six games this season, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.